rxcle/rxindi-support/help.md

 The third and further arguments to the `SCRIPT` statement are interpreted as XPath and are evaluated against the current data context.
 Its results are passed as the `params` array property on the `scriptArgs` to the script.
 Note that in order to pass literal (constant) text, it must be made into a valid XPath statement first, so pass it as: `string('static text')`.
 Numeric values can be passed directly.
 To specify parameters without specifying a different target, use the target name `<script>,.,<param>` or just an empty target: `<script>,,<param>`.

-**IMPORTANT** Scripts are no way limited to allowed actions within the document.
+**IMPORTANT** Scripts are in no way limited to allowed actions within the document.
 This provides a lot of freedom and flexibility.
-However this also mean that Rxindi cannot track the changes made by a script to a document.
+However this also means that Rxindi cannot track the changes made by a script to a document.
 Certain changes like removal of items or changes to _Notes_ (which are used by Rxindi during processing) may cause statements following a script to fail.

 ## ACTION (`!`)
-Executes a special action, typically on a _frame_ target (the current frame being the default choice).
+Executes a special action, typically on a _frame_ target - the current frame being the default.
 The first (and required) argument specifies the action type to execute.
 Note that an ACTION by itself is always executed, it has no condition of its own.
 In order to make it conditional (or run multiple times) place it after an `IF` or `LOOP` statement.

 ```
  Syntax: !<type>(,target)